-Hockey Challenge 2016, the 18th annual Hockey Challenge took place on Saturday, February 27, 2016, at ShoWare Center, and raised $200,000 for Ronald McDonald House Charities of Western Washington & Alaska (RMHC).
+Hockey Challenge 2018, the 20th annual Hockey Challenge took place on Saturday, February 24, 2018, at ShoWare Center, and raised over $170,000 for Ronald McDonald House Charities of Western Washington & Alaska (RMHC).

 Hockey teams are formed by sponsors that raise money to play in the Challenge.
-All proceeds from the Challenge directly support operations of the Seattle Ronald McDonald House, which provides a “home-away-from-home” for children and their families receiving medical treatment at Seattle’s Children’s Hospital, making each day a little easier.
-In fact, last year the Seattle Ronald McDonald House provided accommodations for 700 families.
+All proceeds from the Challenge directly support operations of the Seattle Ronald McDonald House, which provides a home away from home for children and their families receiving medical treatment at Seattle’s Children’s Hospital, making each day a little easier.
+In fact, last year the Seattle Ronald McDonald House provided 27,943 nights of housing and services to 429 families.

-There were seven games played during the Challenge on Saturday.
-The first five games Saturday were played by 10 teams from various groups at Microsoft.
-The T-Birds vs. Kamloops Blazers game followed the five Challenge games on Saturday and the event was capped off by the Celebrity All-Star Game.
+There were six games played during the Hockey Challenge 2018.
+The first four games were played by eight teams from various groups at Microsoft.
+The T-Birds vs. Everett Silvertips game followed the four Challenge games and the event was capped off by the Celebrity All-Star Game.

 A ticket to the Hockey Challenge gives fans access to all Challenge events on the day of the Challenge.
-Events include the Celebrity Game and Celebrity autograph session, all other Challenge games and the T-Birds game that night.
+Events include the Celebrity Game, all other Challenge games and the T-Birds game that night.

 Celebrities that have appeared in previous Hockey Challenge Celebrity All-Star Games include: Steve The Producer (BJ Shea Experience on 99.9 FM KISW), Kiefer Sutherland (24), Michael Rosenbaum (Smallville), Jason Thompson (General Hospital), Brian Basset (cartoonist of “Adam @ Home” and “Red and Rover”), Kelly Tysland (formerly Kelly Stephens 2006 U.S. Women’s Olympic hockey bronze medalist), Dan Wilson (former Seattle Mariner) Bill Wixey (KCPQ news anchor), Ian Furness (KJR 950 AM Host), Paul Silvi (KING sports anchor), Dennis Bounds (KING news anchor), John Langeler (KING news reporter), Aaron Levine (KCPQ sports director), Christie Johnson (KING 5 morning news reporter), Paul Guilfoyle (CSI) and Cameron Bancroft (24: Day 4, Hockeyville on CBC).

-T-Birds alumni that have appeared include Mark Parrish, Brendan Witt, Chris Wells, Jamie Huscroft, Al Kinisky, Turner Stevenson, Pat Smith, Regan Mueller, Danny Lorenz, Blake Knox, Brett Duncan, Ryan Gibbons and Lloyd Shaw.
+T-Birds alumni that have appeared include Tyler Willis, Mark Parrish, Brendan Witt, Chris Wells, Jamie Huscroft, Al Kinisky, Turner Stevenson, Pat Smith, Regan Mueller, Troy Hyatt, Danny Lorenz, Jim McTaggart, Blake Knox, Brett Duncan, Ryan Gibbons and Lloyd Shaw.